 Information is power and this is no more evident than in healthcare.
 One of the simplest ways to empower the population is to ensure that people have access to the right information to help them solve problems when they need it.
-Sykes Assistance Services has spent over a decade developing tools and processes to ensure that people can access information that helps them make decisions and provide care for themselves and the ones whom they love.
+Assistance Services Group has spent over a decade developing tools and processes to ensure that people can access information that helps them make decisions and provide care for themselves and the ones whom they love.
 We follow three simple rules when it comes to health information and advice.

 Rule #1 The information has to be on target, just enough, and just in time